-Freedcamp offers Gantt charts and Kanban boards to keep tasks organized and on track.
+Freedcamp offers Gantt charts and kanban boards to keep tasks organized and on track.
 The software facilitates team discussion to keep communication clear and moving in the right direction.
 You can also split tasks into smaller subtasks, so if there’s a holdup somewhere, it’s easy to see where the block is.

-With Basecamp, you can add your clients as users for no extra costs and only add them to projects they’re involved with.
+With Basecamp, you can add your clients as users with the Business and Unlimited plans and only add them to projects they’re involved with.
 Unfortunately, they’ll have as much access to that project as any of your employees, so they may add, remove, or change things without your knowledge.
 You’re also unable to white label the system, so everyone will know what you’re using.